readytensor/rt-tutorials-data-preprocessing/README.md

 ## Introduction

-This repository demonstrates how to create generalized data preprocessing pipeline for your machine learning algorithm implementation.
+This repository demonstrates how to create a flexible data preprocessing pipeline for your machine learning algorithm implementation.
 The repo provides examples of how you can avoid hard-coding your implementation to a specific dataset, which can make it easier to apply your algorithms to new datasets in the future.

 ## Repository Contents